ShashivardhanB/Real-Estate/README.md

-## Project - RealEstate Website Backend with MongoDB,Express.js,Node.js
+## Project - RealEstate Website Backend with MongoDB,Express.js,Node.js,AWS S3,AWS SNS

 ## Description
 - This is the RealEstate Website Backend project ,where the users  can create an account and they need to verify there account by using otp that sent to there mobile number , user can post the property (like ads) if the user is want to sale or rent a property , users can show  interest to a property and the interested users  contacts will sent to the owner